Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 Can you guess what part of the image isn't real?
 (Image credit: Derrek Lee / Android Central)

-The experience on my Galaxy Z Flip 6 is no different, leaving me mostly disappointed, although maybe you'll get lucky and find one that somewhat resembles you if you squint.
-I know it's meant to be a fun feature that you shouldn't take seriously, but I would be more impressed if it actually created images that look like me.
+The experience with my Galaxy Z Flip 6 left me somewhat disappointed, although you may be lucky and find one that somewhat resembles yours if you squint.
+I know it's meant to be a fun feature that you shouldn't take too seriously, but I would be more impressed if it actually created images that resemble me.

 Generative AI sketch on the Samsung Galaxy Z Flip 6